John Obiero Nyagarama: Early life and education

 Nyagarama was born in Nyakemincha, Nyamira, Nyamira County in 1946.
 He received his primary school education at Nyakemincha Primary School in West Mugirango Constituency.
 His O-levels were taken at Maseno School and his A-levels at Kisii High School.
-He then attended the University of Nairobi where he earned a bachelor's degree in literature.
+He then attended the University of Nairobi where he earned a bachelor's degree in English literature.

 Professional career

 Having graduated from the University of Nairobi, Nyagarama worked as a teacher at Nduru Boys Secondary School from 1975 to 1976.
 He then taught at Nyansiongo Boys High School until 1978, when he transferred to Menyenya High School.
 He was among the first to teach there and stayed for a period of four years.
 He later stopped teaching and began farming, focusing on tea production.
 He joined the Kenya Tea Development Agency (KTDA) as a management trainee and eventually became a manager in various KTDA branches countrywide.
-He was managing director of the privately-owned Sotik Tea Factory from 1991 to 1992.
+He was managing director of the privately owned Sotik Tea Factory from 1991 to 1992.

 Leaving tea farming, Nyagarama joined Touchline Press Limited, a private publishing company, as its chief executive officer, before going on to establish a tea export company in Mombasa, Kenya in 1993.
 In 1994, he was elected to serve on the KTDA's board as a director representing the tea zones of Marani, in Kisii County, and certain centers within Nyamira County.
 He continued to hold various roles for the KTDA from 1994 to 2013.
 He also served as the chairman of Kenya Tea Packers Limited (KETEPA) between 1996 and 2002, and was among the founders of the Chai Trading Company in 2011, serving as chairman until his resignation in 2013 to pursue a political career.